 Bronze is made up of mostly copper and a little bit of tin.
 Polished bronze has a warm, golden tone that we think makes for quite lovely jewelry.
 Because they are similar in color, bronze also pairs well with solid gold and gold-filled jewelry — also found in the MIMOSA collection.

-But while we cast our pieces in bronze, sterling silver, and 14k gold, bronze is our tried and true go to and most popular metal.
+But while we cast our pieces in bronze, sterling silver, and 14k gold, bronze is our most popular metal.

 Bronze has been around longer than all of us here now (and will probably still be around long after we're gone!)

 Pictured: Bronze casting grain (or really tiny pieces of bronze metal)

 Why we chose bronze

 Our team makes all of our bronze jewelry in-house at our south Louisiana studio using the lost-wax casting method.

 The piece you purchase today can last for many years to come.
 We make jewelry that inspires through beauty, nature and the human experience and can become deeply sentimental family heirlooms.